HTTPArchive/almanac.httparchive.org/src/content/en/2021/webassembly.md

   )
 }}

-Unsurprisingly, most - ~74% - of the total binary size comes from the compiled code itself, followed by ~19% for embedded static data.
+Unsurprisingly, most—~74%—of the total binary size comes from the compiled code itself, followed by ~19% for embedded static data.
 Function types, import/export descriptors and such comprise a negligible part of the total size.
-However, one section type stands out - it's custom sections, which account for ~6.5% of total size in the mobile dataset.
+However, one section type stands out—it's custom sections, which account for ~6.5% of total size in the mobile dataset.

 {{ figure_markup(
   content="6.5%",